coleWesterveld/C-Automated-Tests/README.md

 # Automated Testing for Assignments In C with Unity Framework

 ## 🚀 Overview
-This was made to allow easy sharing of unit tests for assignments Anyone can clone or fork and easily run tests on their own code or contribute testcases
+This was made to allow easy sharing of unit tests for assignments.
+Anyone can clone or fork and easily run tests on their own code or contribute testcases.

 Then, put your code in private folder and run the makefile, and the project will automatically ensure your functions have the proper output for input.

-This is **NOT** to share function definition code, only shared unit tests which I have made as easy as possible to test your code
+This is **NOT** to share function definition code, only shared unit tests which I have made as easy as possible to test your code.

 [Find out more about Unity here.](https://www.throwtheswitch.org/unity)
 ---